dart-lang/test/doc/json_reporter.md

 ```
 class Metadata {
-  // Whether the test case will be skipped by the test runner.
   bool skip;

-  // The reason the test case is skipped, if the user provided it.
   String? skipReason;
 }
 ```

-The metadata attached to a test by a user.

-Note that the `skip` field should not be considered authoritative.
-A test may be skipped even if `skip` is set to `false`.
+The metadata class is deprecated and should not be used.